cmaxw/devchat-eleventy/src/js-jabber/jsj-420-openapi-redoc-and-api-documentation-with-adam-altman.md

 tags:
 - podcast
 - js_jabber
+- API
+- OpenAPI
+- " Redoc"
 - Adam Altman
-- API
+- Steve Edwards
-- 'Aimee Knight '
 - AJ ONeal
-- Steve Edwards
-- Adam Altman
 - Dan Shappir
+- Aimee Knight
-title: 'JSJ 420: Improving Developer Experience Using API Documentation with Adam Altman'
+title: 'JSJ 420: OpenAPI, Redoc, and API Documentation with Adam Altman'
-date: 2020-02-11T11:00:00.000+00:00
+date: 2020-02-11T11:00:00Z
 episode_number: 420
 duration: '45:45'
 audio_url: https://media.devchat.tv/js-jabber/JSJ_420_Adam_Altman.mp3

 ---
-Chuck or Host Summary
+Adam dives into how to document your application using OpenAPI (formerly Swagger) and then how to generate great documentation for your API's using Redoc.
+He gives us the history of Redoc, breaks down the process for building API documentation, and understanding the OpenAPI specification.

 ## Panelists